 We are big egg salad fans.
-We used to add lots of ingredients, but over time we’ve learned to hold back.
-We’ve found that we enjoy egg salad more the fewer ingredients we add.
-A little mayonnaise for moisture, celery for crunch, herbs for freshness and a spritz of lemon to brighten things up.
-Simple.
+We used to add lots of ingredients, but over time have learned to hold back.
+We enjoy egg salad more the fewer ingredients we add.

 What You Need to Know: To make hard-cooked (hard-boiled) eggs, in a saucepan, cover eggs with 1 inch (2 1/2 cm) of cold water, bring to a boil then immediately remove from heat and cover with lid.
 Let eggs stand, covered in the hot water for 12 minutes.
 Then plunge eggs into ice cold water to stop the cooking.
 A full tutorial with photographs can be found here: How to Cook Hard Boiled Eggs.